tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 * We don't know if, for not-logged-in users, the recommended page change accordingly to what has been seen.
 * We know for sure the homepage, 'Recommended For You' sections, depends on your past activity, but we didn't yet linked this evidence.

+# How extraction works

+The collection lasted for 24 hours, and our extraction method consider only the complete sequences (if a sequence is composed by 6 steps like this one, all the steps in the exact sequence should have been recorded).

+The extraction is done with [this nodejs script](https://github.com/tracking-exposed/potrex/blob/master/backend/scripts/potest-1-generator.js), additional notes in the extraction have been documented [as announcements](/potest/announcement-1).

 # On the outreach History